aau-claaudia/hpc/docs/ai-lab/guides/getting-containers.md

 Check out the guide below for detailed instructions on building your own container:

-??? news "Guide on how to build your own container"
+??? info "Guide on how to build your own container"
     It is possible to define and build your own container with Singularity.
 Lets try creating a simple Singularity container with Python and pip installed.

     First we need to create a [Singularity definition file](https://docs.sylabs.io/guides/3.0/user-guide/definition_files.html){target=_blank} (`.def`).
 This definition file is a blueprint for how Singularity should build the container.
 It includes information about the base OS to build, which software to install and several other options.